programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

 Accessing an IA Item in Python
 ------------------------------

-The `internetarchive`{.filename} module also allows you to access individual items using their identifiers.
+The `internetarchive` module also allows you to access individual items using their identifiers.
 Let’s try that using the [documentation’s sample code for downloading an item][], modifying it in order to get the Douglass letter we discussed earlier.

 If you are still at your Python interpreter’s command prompt, you don’t need to import internetarchive again, so instead just enter the second